Granitosaurus/granitosaurus.github.io/content/code/why-gpl.md

 changed, so that their problems will not be attributed erroneously to authors of previous versions.

-While WTFPL doesn't even mention warranty.
+While some occasional ones like WTFPL don't.

 To summarise, whatever license you use make sure to protect yourself - make sure you provide no warranty!